The Requirement for Private Payment Bond or Security on Large Projects

 Civil Code Section 8700 applies to many construction projects over one million dollars, whether for new construction or addition or repair of existing property, other than single-family residences.
 If a lending institution is providing a construction loan, the owner must provide the amount of the loan and a certified copy of the construction mortgage or deed of trust recorded with the county recorder.

 If the contracting owner owns a fee simple absolute interest and the value of the project is more than five million dollars, or if the contracting owner owns less than a fee simple absolute interest and the value of the contract is more than one million dollars, the owner is required by law to provide one of the following methods of security:

 - A payment bond in the amount of either 25 % of the total amount of the contract if the contract provides for work to be substantially completed within six months, or at least 15% of the total contract sum for longer contracts.
-The payment bond is due if the amount due is undisputed and payable for almost 40 days.
+The payment bond is due if the amount due is undisputed and payable for over 40 days.